alaaNfissi/DeepWaveSpeechEmotion-SuicideRiskAssessment/README.md

     <img src="figures/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Deep Learning Multiresolution Wavelet Transform for Speech Emotional State Assessment of High-Risk Suicide Callers</h3>
+  <h3 align="center">Deep Multiresolution Wavelet Transform for Speech Emotion Assessment of High-Risk Suicide Callers</h3>

   <p align="center">
     This paper has been submitted for publication in The 11th IAPR TC3 Workshop on Artificial Neural Networks in Pattern Recognition.